Ease of doing business: FG tasks civil servants on prompt service delivery - Nigeria Today

 Akajemeli said the workshop was to enlighten the workers on their role in the Federal Government’s plan to improve bureaucratic processes and ease of doing business for local and foreign investors.

-She stressed the importance of creating a conducive business environment for both local and foreign businesses in Nigeria.
+She stressed the importance of creating a conduicive business environment for both local and foreign businesses in Nigeria.

 According to her, working at a government outfit is no excuse to delivering poor service, which is why it is crucial to change the mindset of public servants to be proactive and efficient in executing their duties.